-This article was generated by ChatGPT-4.
+This article was generated by GPT-4 under guidance.

 In this project, we will show you some exciting simulations, including the XY model, the Vicsek bird flocking model, phase separation, and particle repulsion.
 These simulations all use code generated by GPT-4, allowing us to explore the physical world intuitively and understand various physical processes and emergent phenomena.